 “Because one day the party is going to stop, and when you look back on it, you wanna remember it for the good times you had, not regret it for the money you burned.”

 Dan wasn’t stupid, and agreed, but was impatient when it came to success.
 He wanted to expand, get more product, minions and underlings and build an empire.
 Until the day he went into the wrong club, tried to sell to the wrong dude and got thrown in front of a train for his mistake.
 He’d somehow missed that there was already a drug empire in the city and while they accepted Jack and Dan’s little operation.
 It needed to stay the way it was, and not cross any lines.

 By the time someone found Dan and bothered to call an ambulance, his body was well and truly ruined.
-But his brain managed to hang on just long enough for transplant.
+But his brain managed to hang on just long enough for the transplant.
 It was also the day Jack discovered that he was Dan’s emergency contact person.
 After Dan’s mom had simply hung up on the nurse when she called.
-And after 12 years of school from age 6 to 18 and then 40 years of parties, festivals, chill outs and spiritual retreats, Jack came face to face with his friend’s brain in a jar as it slowly dissolved and downloaded.
+And after 12 years of school from age 6 to 18 and then 40 years of parties, festivals, chill outs and spiritual retreats, Jack came face to face with his friend’s brain in a jar as it was slowly dissolved and then downloaded.

 “From here the process is fairly simple,” said the doctor.
 “Once we’ve got it all we can access the damage properly, run a sweep to fix up any glitches or errors, then re-download him into a stationary-unit or body, depending on his insurance bracket.
 You wouldn’t happen to know which company he’s with would you?”